Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

   * Create one or more of the following subdirectories within the cloned repository for building: `release`, `debug`, and `build` (suffixed with or without 32/64 to specify architecture).
 They are excluded from the repo in .gitignore for the sake of building, so they are safe to create an use within the repository base directory.

+  * Run cmake-gui, and set the following fields:
+    * In "where is the source code", enter in the repo directory (example: D:/obs).
+    * In "where to build the binaries", enter the repo directory path with the 'build' subdirectory (example: D:/obs/build).

-  * You can set the following Variables in cmake-gui or set them as Windows Environment Variables:
+  * Set the following variables in cmake-gui (alternatively, you can set them as Windows Environment Variables):
     * **Required**
       * `DepsPath` (Path to the include for all dependencies, not including Qt.).
         * An example path if you extracted the dependancies .zip to c:\obs-deps would be: